Estimated reading time: 2 minutes

 Involve them in the discussion.
-They often don’t understand why you are coming up with this plan or these actions and they will reluctantly comply.
-The coaching techniques will enable you to have them coming to the same conclusion as you would like them to come to.
+They often don’t understand why you are coming up with this plan or these actions, and they will reluctantly comply.
+The coaching techniques will enable you to have them come to the same conclusion as you would like them to reach.

 Another point is that you need to build trust.
-You can read more about on You think your employees are lying?
+Can you read more about on You think your employees are lying?
 You may be right!

-There are always early adopters, and people always resistant to change, but most of the people are need trust and realistic change management plan to support.
+There are always early adopters and people resistant to change, but most people need trust and a realistic change management plan to support them.
 Here are a few questions for you:

-– Are the reasons for my change clear and understanding?
+– Are the reasons for my change clear and understandable?

 – Do my employees trust me?

 – Is the plan realistic, especially the timeline?

 – Have I reached the correct stakeholder and discussed/reviewed the plan before I present it to the company

 Maybe, because you are not creating the right environment.
 Only maybe!